Continue with Facebook

-If you’re caring for a child who has been diagnosed with Duchenne muscular dystrophy (DMD), you may know that this genetic disease causes muscle degeneration over time.
+If you’re caring for a child who’s been diagnosed with Duchenne muscular dystrophy (DMD), you may know that this genetic disease causes muscle degeneration over time.
 In people with DMD, progressive muscle weakness begins in the lower body and affects walking, balance, and coordination.
 Difficulty walking, slow walking, or abnormal walking can be some of the first signs and symptoms of DMD.

-As a caregiver, you may be wondering what Duchenne gait looks like, how to talk to your care team about walking with DMD, and what might help your child stay mobile for longer.
+As a caregiver, you may be wondering what Duchenne gait looks like, how to talk with your care team about walking with DMD, and what might help your child stay mobile for longer.
 Read on to learn more about each of those topics.

 Because Duchenne muscular dystrophy is a progressive disease, difficulty walking typically worsens as a child gets older.
-Most children with the disease lose their ability to walk and begin using a wheelchair by age 10 or 12.
+Many children with the disease lose their ability to walk and begin using a wheelchair by age 10 or 12.

 Your child’s care team may include a neurologist, pediatric primary care provider, rehabilitation specialist, cardiologist, pulmonologist, and physical and occupational therapists.
 Together, they will create a care plan that meets your child’s specific needs.
 Thanks to advances in medical care, children with DMD can often stay mobile and independent longer.
 Many individuals with DMD live into adulthood, attend college, and pursue careers.